 Small Business Retirement Plans in Tempe, AZ.
 Offering a retirement plan to your Tempe, AZ employees offers a variety of benefits, including tax reductions and a great way to attract and retain your highest-performing workers.
-While the benefits may be clear, the complexities of setting up and maintaining small business retirement plans are not.
+However, for most business owners, it can be difficult to know where to start.
 What type of plan is best for your business?
-What federal regulations do I have to follow?
-What do I do when a new plan seems like a better option, or if I'm closing my business?
-Correct Capital's team of Tempe, AZ financial planners has over 70 years of combined experience helping business owners and their employees reap the benefits of their retirement plans and understanding the specifics of their individual plans and benefits.
-Whether you're interested in modifying an existing plan or are looking to create an entirely new one, speak to a financial advisor at Correct Capital today at 314-930-401K or contact us through our website.
+What are the different laws I'll have to follow?
+What happens when a new plan seems like a better option, or if I'm closing my business?
+Correct Capital's team of Tempe, AZ financial planners is dedicated to helping business owners and their employees get the most out of having a sound retirement plans and understanding the ins-and-outs of federal regulations.
+For anything from initial setup and employee guidance to fine-tuning an existing plan, speak to a financial advisor at Correct Capital today at 314-930-401K or contact us through our website.

 What Types of Retirement Plans Are Available to Small Businesses in Tempe, AZ?

-The federal government provides a wide array of savings plans and retirement accounts for small business owners and their employees to better prepare for retirement.
+The federal government and various financial custodians offer a variety of savings plans and programs for small business owners and their employees in preparation for retirement.
 These include:

 SEP-IRA

-This kind of individual retirement account is available to sole proprietor businesses, freelancers, and businesses with very few employees.
-It follows the identical rules as a traditional IRA, where the money put into the account grows tax-deferred.
+This kind of individual retirement account is available to single-owner businesses, freelancers, and businesses with very few employees.
+It follows the same rules as a traditional IRA, where the money put into the account grows without taxes.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make payments, which are flexible and can vary from year to year.
-Additionally, the contributions are deductible from taxes.
+Only employers make payments, which are flexible and can vary year-to-year.
+Additionally, the contributions are eligible for tax deduction.

 Benefits of a SEP-IRA

-• Flexibility: This plan does not require employers to contribute each year, which is ideal for businesses with variable profits.
+- Flexibility: Employers are not required to contribute each year, making it suitable for businesses with variable profits.

-• Simple Administration: Minimal paperwork and no requirement for annual filings with the IRS beyond regular tax filings.
+- Simple Administration: This plan requires minimal paperwork and does not require annual filings with the IRS except for regular tax filings.

 Setting Up a SEP-IRA

-• Select a Financial Institution: Choose a company to hold SEP IRA assets, for instance a bank, brokerage firm, or credit union.
-Alternatively, opt for a digital financial institution.
+- Select a Financial Institution: Selecting a financial institution involves choosing a provider such as a bank, brokerage firm, or credit union.
+Alternatively, an online financial institution.

-• Make Contributions: To make contributions, calculate a predetermined percentage of each employee’s compensation or contribute based on a percentage range.
+- Make Contributions: Calculate and make contributions based on a predetermined percentage of each employee’s compensation.
+Alternatively, contribute based on a percentage range determined by business profits.

-• Maintain Records: Keep complete records of all contributions made to employee accounts, including dates and sums.
-Additionally, ensure records are neatly arranged and easily accessible for inspection purposes.
+- Maintain Records: To maintain records, keep complete records of all contributions made to employee accounts, including time stamps and figures.
+Additionally, ensure records are well-organized and easily accessible for audit purposes.

 SIMPLE IRA

-"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with a maximum of 100 employees.
-Employees can fund their own accounts through payroll deductions, and employers can also contribute.
+"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with as many as 100 employees.
+Employees can fund their own accounts through deductions from their salaries, and employers can also make contributions.
 This plan is low-cost as it's mainly funded by employees, and their contributions can be eligible for tax deduction.

 Benefits of a SIMPLE IRA